EWJI has a long tradition of working on common topics for the water jetting industry across Europe.

 - Create a regular flow of communication and news related to the industry at the European level

 - Education and training: some ideas shared by the professionals for this working group could be:

-- Analyse the current best practices in Europe related to education and training of workers
+- Analyze the current best practices in Europe related to education and training of workers

 - Define an itinerary for the education and the materials for the training of workers

-- Create an European Professional Card for the workers of the industry and give the tools to National Associations to implement it
+- Create a European Professional Card for the workers of the industry and give the tools to National Associations to implement it

 - Environment: some ideas shared by the professionals for this working group could be:

-- Identify the key environmental challenges and opportunities related with water jetting
+- Identify the key environmental challenges and opportunities related to water jetting

-- Foster safe environmental methods and procedures related with water jetting
+- Foster safe environmental methods and procedures related to water jetting

-- Encourage the recycling of water, when possible, and the dissemination about waste streams related with operations
+- Encourage the recycling of water, when possible, and the dissemination about waste streams related to operations

 - Equipment and technology: some ideas shared by the professionals for this working group could be:

-- Compile a summary of standards and regulations related with the industry
+- Compile a summary of standards and regulations related to the industry

 - Elaborate simple documents (check-list style) for easy verification of equipment

 - Propose new standards and/or the harmonization of existing best practices